cloudflare/cloudflare-access-for-atlassian/README.md

 1. Go to *Cloudflare Access* menu on the left side menu
 1. Setup your Cloudflare Access and server details

-After installing and configuring the plugin, you need to add the proxy certificate to the Atlassian application in order to enable internal HTTPS calls:

-1. Go to your Atlassian application home directory
-1. Go to `cloudflare-access-atlassian-plugin`
-1. Install the certificate `cfaccess-plugin.pem` into your keystore, example:

-    ```
-    keytool -noprompt -import -alias "cloudflare-access-local-proxy" -file cfaccess-plugin.pem -keystore <JAVA_HOME>/lib/security/cacerts -storepass changeit
-    ```

-1. Restart the Atlassian application

 ### Setting up Application Links